axllent/silverstripe-scss/docs/en/Usage.md

 Requirements::themedCSS('main');
 ```

-This will parse the scss file (if needed), and write the resulting CSS file to `assets/_css/themes-site-css-stylesheet.css`
+This will parse the SCSS file (if needed), and write the resulting CSS file to `assets/_css/themes-site-scss-stylesheet.css`
 and automatically link the CSS in the templates to that file.

 Note that the lookups for SCSS files (when no folder provided in path) are done in `scss` folder (not `css`).